Flooring Calculator: The No-Faff Take-Off That Stops You Running Short Mid-Job

 Flooring Packs and Coverage

-1. Calculate your total required area (with wastage).
+- Calculate your total required area (with wastage already added).

-3. Round up to the next whole number to ensure you have enough.
+- Round up to the next whole number — always.
+Rounding down is how jobs grind to a halt.

 Worked Example: